Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 - E.M.

-A: There will be scarring with either type of reconstruction.
-With flap procedures performed by other surgeons there will be scarring at the donor site and on the reconstructed breast.
+There will be scarring with either type of reconstruction.
+With flap procedures performed by other surgeons, there will be scarring at the donor site and on the reconstructed breast.
 These scars will begin as angry red in color, but they will fade substantially over time.

 Some breast cancer patients had prior augmentation, and Dr. Bogue can often use the same breast pockets.